Accelize/apyfal/docs/advanced_configuration_json.rst

    ``parameters=parameters_json_content_as_dict``.

-``parameters=`` can be used with classical ``**parameters`` keywords arguments, in this case keywords arguments overrides values already existing in in dict passed to ``parameters=``.
+``parameters=`` can be used with classical ``**parameters`` keywords arguments.
+In this case, the keywords arguments override values already existing in the dict passed to ``parameters=``.

 .. code-block:: python